seaflow-uw/seaflow-website/content/authors/admin/_index.md

 - "Principal Investigators"
 # - Visitors
 ---
 I am a biological oceanographer working as a research scientist at the University of Washington.
-I study how microbial communities respond to environmental perturbations and ultimately how they will respond to future ocean conditions.
-I develop population models guided by laboratory, field and satellite observations to predict cell, population and ecosystem interactions.
+My research focuses on ecosystem dynamics and biological feedbacks on marine biogeochemical cycles.
+I am specialized in delineating microbial community structures and trophic interactions of viruses, bacteria and small-sized phytoplankton and grazers.
+Marine microbes fix atmospheric CO2, generate biomass, recycle nutrients, and form the basis of the marine food web.
+They play an important role in regulating the Earth’s climate, yet we don’t know how these organisms will respond to future ocean conditions.
+My research involves the development of mathematical and data-driven models guided by laboratory, field, and satellite observations to predict cell, population, and ecosystem interactions under current and future ocean conditions.